Colin Dayan

 She has written extensively on prison law and torture, Caribbean culture and literary history, as well as on Haitian poetics, Edgar Allan Poe, and the history of slavery.
-After receiving her Ph.D. from the City University of New York Graduate Center in 1980, she taught at Princeton University, Yale University, the City University of New York, the University of Arizona, and the University of Pennsylvania.
 She received a Guggenheim Fellowship in 2004 and was elected to the American Academy of Arts and Sciences in 2012.

+Early life and education

+After receiving her Ph.D. from the Graduate Center of the City University of New York in 1980, she taught at Princeton University, Yale University, the Graduate Center of the City University of New York, Queens College of the City University of New York, the University of Arizona, and the University of Pennsylvania.

+Career and work

 Dayan is the author of eight books.
 Her literary history work includes a 1977 English translation of René Depestre's A Rainbow for the Christian West and the 1987 book Fables of Mind: An Inquiry into Poe's Fiction, which discusses themes of knowledge and identity in Edgar Allan Poe's short stories.

 Her book Haiti, History, and the Gods (1995) reorients the study of Haitian history through what she calls "literary fieldwork".
 In the process, she recasts many boundaries: between politics and poetics, between the secular and the sacred, and between the colonizer and the colonized, those who deemed themselves masters and those who worked as slaves.